Lady Bird Deed vs. Texas Transfer on Death Deed: Key Differences, Benefits, and Which Is Best for You

-Both Lady Bird Deeds and Texas Transfer on Death Deeds allow property owners to transfer real estate to heirs without the need for probate.
-While they share many similarities, they also have important differences.
-This article will help you understand the similarities, differences, and which deed is best suited for your needs.
+Both Lady Bird Deeds and Texas Transfer on Death Deeds (TODDs) allow property owners to transfer real estate to heirs without the need for probate while keeping full control during their life.
+But they are not identical.
+This article will help you understand the similarities, differences, and which deed will best suit your needs.

 Below I will discuss: